sanjoydesk/cygniteframework/README.md

 reduce your development time.

 Cygnite is now development stage (Alpha 1.0) and contributing in cygnite development would be much more appreciated.

+Hope you will enjoy simplicity of Cygnite Framework.

 You can also find me on - http://www.appsntech.com